 Oxygen deprivation—often referred to as hypoxia—is one of the most dangerous conditions a baby can experience because of the potential dangers.
 This is the main cause of situations involving cerebral palsy and other types of defects.

 However, if left untreated for too long, it can lead to infant wrongful death.
 Oxygen deprivation is often the result of labor stress, umbilical cord prolapse or wrapping around the baby’s neck, or issues with the placenta.

 BLOOD FLOW ISSUES

-If the brain and other organs in the baby’s body is not receiving enough blood flow, it can also cause problems with oxygen flow and lack of life-sustaining substances.
-A long time without reduced blood flow can force organs to shut down.
+If the brain and other organs in the baby’s body are not receiving enough blood flow, it can also cause problems with oxygen flow and lack of life-sustaining substances.
+A long-time without reduced blood flow can force organs to shut down.

 OTHER CAUSES OF FATAL BIRTH INJURIES

 In many instances, it is the trauma of baby experiences that can cause fatal injuries.
 This includes bleeding during the pregnancy, spinal cord damage, untreated jaundice, uterine rupture, placenta previa, placental abruption, and more.